MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-file-copy-v6.md

 **`resourceGroup`** - **Resource Group**<br>
 Input alias: `EnvironmentNameRM`. `string`.
 Required when `Destination = AzureVMs`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Name of the target Resource Group for copying files to.
+Specify the name of the target Resource Group into which the files will be copied.
 <!-- :::editable-content-end::: -->
 <br>